kairos-io/kairos/docs/content/_index.md

 ## Features

 - At the current state c3OS can create multiple-node Kubernetes cluster with [k3s](https://k3s.io) - all k3s features are supported
-- Nodes can optionally connect autonomously via full-mesh p2p hybrid VPN network.
-It allows to stretch a cluster up to 10000 km! c3OS can create private virtual network segments to enhance your cluster perimeter without any SPOF.
 - Upgrades can be done manually via CLI or with Kubernetes.
 Distribution of upgrades are done via container registries.
 - An Immutable distribution which you can configure to your needs, while keep staying immutable
+- Node configuration via a single cloud-init config file.
+- Handle airgap upgrades with in-cluster container registries
 - Extend the image in runtime or build time via Kubernetes Native API
 - Plans to support CAPI, with full device lifecycle management
 - Plans to support up to rke2, kubeadm, and much more!
+- Nodes can optionally connect autonomously via full-mesh p2p hybrid VPN network.
+It allows to stretch a cluster up to 10000 km! c3OS can create private virtual network segments to enhance your cluster perimeter without any SPOF.

-## More than a standard Linux distribution
+## More than a Linux distribution

-c3OS is available as ISO, qcow2 and netboot artifact derived from Alpine and openSUSE for user convenience, but it is actually more than that.
-It allows to turn any Linux distribution into a uniform, comformant Linux distribution with an immutable design.
-As such, any "converted" distro will share the same, common feature set between all of them, and they are managed in the same way by Kubernetes Native API components.
+c3OS is available as ISO, qcow2 and netboot artifact for user convenience based from Alpine and openSUSE, but it is actually more than that.
+It allows to turn any Linux distribution into a uniform, comformant distro with immutable design.
+As such, any distro which is "converted" will share the same, common feature set between all of them, and they are managed in the same way by Kubernetes Native API components.

 Any input OS will inherit: